meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

 * If users set up secondary authentication they should be provided with a set of one-time passwords to bypass secondary authentication.
-* If a user loses their secondary authentication method and loses their one-time passwords, they will need to visit `#what.cd-disabled` to disable secondary authentication.
+* If a user loses their secondary authentication method and loses their one-time passwords, they will need to visit IRC to disable secondary authentication.

 ### 6. The user reviews authorized applications